Course List

 Introduction to Film/Video Production 7243 This course trains students to use film as a tool for communication and self-expression in entertainment and industry.
 Students will study the history and aesthetics of film as a complex, collaborative art form.
 They will explore the foundational elements of writing, photography, visual perception, and elements of design as they apply to cinematic expression.
 Students will analyze the use of film and video to share ideas and influence culture.
 They will also be trained in the multiple technical competencies required to communicate through film and the rich variety of employment opportunities available in the field.

-Intermediate Film/Video Production (Concentrator) 7344 This course covers the history and development of the cinema, documentaries, and other new media and film technologies.
+Intermediate Film and Television Production (Concentrator) 7344 This course covers the history and development of the cinema, documentaries, and other new media and film technologies.
 Students learn skills and practices in various aspects of cinema and video production by applying the elements of art, principles of design, integration of technology for the effective visual communication of their ideas, feelings, and values.
 Students develop skills, including camera/recording operation, framing and composition, manipulations of space and time, idea development and communication, the mechanics and psychology of editing, script writing or text creation, light and sound, and impact.

 Production and Managerial Arts / Multimedia Production (SubPathway 113C)